 • 5 pounds pork shoulder

-• 4 tablespoons plus 1 teaspoon kosher salt
+• 4 tablespoons Diamond kosher salt

-• 2 tablespoon chipotle powder
+• 2 tablespoons chipotle powder

-• 14 dried guajillo chiles seeded and stemmed
+• 14 dried guajillo chiles, seeded and stemmed

 • 6 garlic cloves